The Accused (1988 film): Plot

-On April 18, 1987, 24-year-old waitress Sarah Tobias is brutally gang-raped by three men at a local bar while several patrons watch and cheer.
+On April 18, 1987, 24-year-old waitress Sarah Tobias is gang-raped by three men at a local bar while several patrons watch and cheer.
 District Attorney Katheryn Murphy is assigned to the case.
 Although there is strong physical evidence corroborating Sarah's rape, Katheryn assumes that Sarah will not make a credible witness if the case goes to trial due to her checkered past and flirtatious behavior with the men before her attack.
 She agrees to a plea bargain, allowing the three rapists to plead guilty to the lesser offense of reckless endangerment, a felony without a sexual offense, and serve nine months in prison.
 Sarah is angered and feels betrayed by Katheryn's decision, as she wants the chance to tell her story.

 Several months later, Sarah is harassed in a parking lot by one of the men who watched and encouraged her rape.
 In response, she drives her car into his truck, resulting in her hospitalization.
 Katheryn feels guilty for not giving Sarah the choice to take her case to trial and offering her rapists a plea deal.
 She decides to prosecute the men who clapped and cheered during Sarah's assault for criminal solicitation.
 If convicted, the rape will go on record, nullifying the plea deal, and her rapists will serve five years in prison.

 As the case goes to trial, Sarah is finally able to testify about what happened the night of her attack.
 Meanwhile, Katheryn pores over evidence and comes across a tape of a 911 call in which a young man reports Sarah's rape.
 She discovers the caller is Kenneth Joyce, a college student who was present that night at the bar.
 Reluctant at first, he agrees to testify for the prosecution, recounting how the accused men cheered and goaded the rapists on as they brutalized Sarah.
 The three men are found guilty of criminal solicitation, and as a result, the rapists will serve additional time in prison.
 Sarah leaves the courtroom triumphant with Katheryn.

 The film closes with this text: "In the United States a rape is reported every six minutes.
 One out of every four rape victims is attacked by two or more assailants".